pdfernhout/mithril-demos/README.md

 # mithril-demos
-Demos using Mithril in TypeScript
+Demos using [Mithril](https://mithril.js.org/) in ES6 JavaScript

+* [currency-converter](./currency-converter) is a couple of simple demos of interactive forms in Mithril
-* hello-increasing-abstraction is a series of examples demonstrating moving from displaying plain HTML for content towards finally using specification-driven components for editing content initially requested over the network
+* [hello-increasing-abstraction](./hello-increasing-abstraction) is a series of fourteen examples demonstrating moving from displaying plain HTML for content towards finally using specification-driven components for editing content initially requested over the network
-* three-cube demonstrates the integration of three.js with Mithril
+* [three-cube](./three-cube) demonstrates the integration of three.js with Mithril

-Vendor:
+License: MIT

+Vendor (third-party):

-* Mithril (MIT license)
+* Mithril (MIT license) used in all demos
-* three.js (MIT license)
+* three.js (MIT license) used in three-cube

-Note: these examples were originally written for Maquette vdom and then converted over.
+These examples were originally written for Maquette vdom and then converted over to Mithril.